dbca-wa/it-assets/README.md

     -> sudo -u postgres pg_restore -d assets_8208 <path to your dump file>

+ 2. Delete all djcelery and south tables.

+ 3. Clone the project into a suitable location.

+ 4. Create a virtual environment inside the root of the project folder.
+     - virtualenv <name of your virtual environment>

+ 5. Activate your virtual environment using:
+    - source <name of virtual environment>/bin/activate

+ 6. Install all dependencies using:

+    -pip install -r requirements.txt

- 2. Update your settings file appropriately in order to connect to the database.
+ 7. Update your settings file appropriately in order to connect to the database.

- 3. Delete all djcelery and south tables.

- 4. Migrate --fake-intial in manage.py
+ 8. Migrate --fake-intial in manage.py

- 5. syncdb using manage.py
+ 9. syncdb using manage.py

- 6. Runserver and point web browser to the address of the application.
+ 10. Runserver and point web browser to the address of the application.

 ### Contribution guidelines ###